Euro-BioImaging/OME_Zarr_Tools/README.md

 In this practical we are using the [BAND](https://band.embl.de/#/eosc-landingpage) cloud computing.

 #### Connect the first time
+**Preliminary note:** Connection from Safari might be problematic in some systems.
+It is recommended to connect from Firefox.

 To connect to the BAND, please follow these steps:
 - Go to the [BAND](https://band.embl.de/#/eosc-landingpage) web site
 - Read the [user guide](https://docs.google.com/document/d/1TZBUsNIciGMH_g4aFj2Lu_upISxh5TV9FBMrvNDWmc8/edit?usp=sharing)
 - Accept the terms of usage, to activate the login button